‘Shadowhunters’ “Erchomai” recap: Where we left Harry Shum Jr. and the rest

 Luckily, Izzy and Jordan burst in before Simon can kill Becky – but Simon’s mother is emotionally traumatized by what she just saw and threatens to kill Simon if he goes near Becky again.

-Hold onto your butts – that was just the first hour.
+Hold onto your butt – that was just the first hour.

 The second hour opens on a family reunion from many years prior.
 A young Jonathan finds himself in Edom, meeting Lilith for the first time.
 After explaining to Jonathan exactly how he came to be, we cut back to present day Jonathan, still very much dead.
 Fortunately for him, The Owl is on his way back to Lilith with Valentine’s rib and Clary in hot pursuit.